adriabama06/libabmp/README.md

 A lightweight C library for reading and writing BMP files, implemented from scratch without external dependencies.

 ## Features
-- Supports 24-bit and 32-bit BMP formats
+- Supports only 24-bit BMP formats
 - Pure C implementation (no external libraries)
 - Minimal overhead with direct file I/O